Generic Name: sucralfate (oral) (soo KRAL fate)

 Before taking Carafate

-FDA pregnancy category B. Carafate is not expected to be harmful to an unborn baby.
+FDA pregnancy category B. Carafate is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.
-It is not known whether sucralfate passes into breast milk or if it could harm a nursing baby.
-Do not use Carafate without telling your doctor if you are breast-feeding a baby.

 See also: Carafate pregnancy and breastfeeding warnings (in more detail)